 Low Birth Weight and Infant Mortality

-In Chicago’s most poorest and most violent neighborhoods, 15-20% of mothers have LBW babies; rates that rival that of the world’s poorest nations, including Ethiopia (20%), Chad (20%), Nigeria (15%), and Benin (15%).10.
-Moreover, 30% of Chicago neighborhoods with the highest percentage of LBW infants also have highest rate of gun violence, and 40% of neighborhoods with the highest homicide rates also highest rates of LBWs.
+In Chicago’s poorest and most violent neighborhoods, 15-20% of mothers have LBW babies; rates that rival that of the world’s poorest nations, including Ethiopia (20%), Chad (20%), Nigeria (15%), and Benin (15%).10.
+Moreover, 30% of Chicago neighborhoods with the highest percentage of LBW infants also have the highest rate of gun violence and 40% of neighborhoods with the highest homicide rates also highest rates of LBWs.

 Firearm violence in Chicago is concentrated in neighborhoods with high levels of unemployment, low median household and per capita income, high infant mortality rates, and low overall life expectancy.
 From 2015 and 2016, Chicago experienced 58 percent more homicides and 43 percent more non-fatal shootings.

 The incidence of violent crime and gun violence in Chicago is markedly disparate across neighborhoods.